 By providing school funding to 95.0% of its students,Drake University makes it possible to avoid taking on too much debt.
 Drake University supports interaction amongst students and their professors, as evidenced by its 12:1 student-to-faculty ratio.
 Ever wish schools were graded with a report card?
 Now they are.
 Visit Drake University's scorecard.

 It is hard to beat University of Northern Iowa if you wish to study Sociology.
 Positioned in Cedar Falls, Iowa, this university is right for individuals who prosper in a city setting.

 It's hard to beat Central College if you want to pursue Sociology as a major.
-Sociology majors from Central College earn a boost of about 2.9% over the typical income of Sociology majors.
+Graduates of the Sociology program earn about $36,954 in their early career salary, and $56,921 in their mid-career salary.
 Students who enjoy a more slow-paced life will appreciate Central College's location in the small town of Pella, Iowa.

 Any student who is interested in Sociology needs to check out Simpson College.
 Students who enjoy a more slow-paced life will appreciate Simpson College's location in the small town of Indianola, Iowa.